GrandOrgue/GoOdf/README.md

 # GOODF

 GOODF is a tool for creating organ definition files for GrandOrgue.
 Editing of existing .organ files is implemented since version 0.4.
+Opening complex .organ files can take quite a while for the software to process, so please be patient if you try it.

-It's currently mainly tested on Linux, but building for Windows is possible.
+The software is currently mainly tested on Linux, but building for Windows is possible.

 ## Current status
 GOODF is hosted on Github.
 The repository can be found at [https://github.com/larspalo/GOODF](https://github.com/larspalo/GOODF).